 Imagine a small, precocious young orphan, prematurely hardened by the harsh cruelties of life.
 He journeys across an ocean to an unsettled new land in search of a great destiny.
 His name is Hamilton.

 Soon after arriving in this new land, he becomes educated on the paramount issue of the day: whether the people of this land will rule themselves, or be ruled by an ancient power that has claimed this land and its people.
-He comes to believe in the cause of this people and its quest for freedom.
-This fledgling nation is America.
+He comes to believe in the cause of

 America’s oppressor is not just any foe; standing between this new nation and its freedom is the greatest military power on earth - the Army of the British Empire.